Saturday March 17, 2018

 Please check back frequently between now and March 17th as we update participants' listings.

 Electronics recycling is coordinated by the information technology students of Gateway Technical College and the services of a professional recycling firm, CasBro Recycling.
 All electronics can be brought to the truck located at the east (lake side) entrance to the Racine Campus' Technical Building.
 Student volunteers and recycling company representatives will assist you by destroying personal information/your hard drive before recycling.Click through to the CasBro website for a list of items CasBro will accept.
-All items are free with the exception to tube monitors and tube TVs for which there is a $20 charge per unit.
+All items are free.
+Note that this year CasBro is not accepting televisions.
+The City of Racine will recycle tube monitors and tube TVs for a $10 charge per unit.

 |All presentations will be held in the Demonstration Kitchen, just around the corner from main display area.|